Data loss prevention in Exchange Server

 Detecting sensitive information along with traditional message classification

 A key factor in the strength of a DLP solution is the ability to correctly identify confidential or sensitive content that may be unique to your organization, regulatory needs, geography, or other business needs.
 The Exchange DLP architecture uses deep content analysis coupled with detection criteria that you establish through rules in your DLP policies.
 Helping to prevent data loss in Exchange requires you to configure the appropriate set of sensitive information rules that provide a high degree of protection while minimizing disruptions to mail flow that are caused by false positives and negatives.
 These types of rules (referred to throughout the DLP information as sensitive information detection) function within the framework of mail flow rules to enable DLP capabilities.
-To learn more about these features, see Integrating Sensitive Information Rules with Transport Rules.
+To learn more about these features, see Integrating sensitive information rules with mail flow rules.

 You can still apply traditional message classifications to messages, and you can combine these classifications with sensitive information detection.
 You can use these features together within a single DLP policy, or operate them independently (concurrently).
 To learn more about the traditional Exchange 2010 message classifications, see Understanding Message Classifications.